 Infections come from exposure to bacteria and other contaminants and can typically be avoided with basic hygiene (and common sense).
-You will usually know if your piercing becomes infected if the surrounding tissue becomes red, painful, swollen, and warm to the touch, or if you get discharge that is dark yellow, greenish, bloody, or has a bad odor.
-A small, fluid-filled “pimple” will often accompany facial piercing infections—though not all pimples are infections.
+You will usually know if your piercing becomes infected if the surrounding tissue becomes red, painful, swollen and warm to the touch, or if you get discharge that is dark yellow, greenish, bloody, or has a bad odor.
+A small, fluid-filled “pimple” will often accompany facial piercing infections.

 Healing piercings will normally secrete a white or pale yellow liquid during healing.
 This is not a sign of infection.
 A stinky white substance (sebum) from your oil glands can also collect on your piercings.
 This is normal too and comes off easily in cleaning.
 If your discharge is light in color and not accompanied by pain, itching, redness, warmth, or swelling, it is probably healthy.

 If you do suspect an infection, do not remove your jewelry.
 Infections are more easily treated if there is still an opening for antiseptics to enter the wound and for discharge to exit.
 Without jewelry, the surface of the wound closes over and traps the infection inside, often causing a local surface infection to become a more generalized one.
 (Plus, you lose your piercing unnecessarily.)
 Hot salt water soaks are the best way to keep minor infections from getting worse.
 These help to draw out discharge, soothe painful tissue, and stimulate your body’s healing mechanisms.

 Of course, in the event of a serious infection you should see your doctor.
 He or she can advise you on the best course of treatment.
 Just keep in mind that your doctor may not be familiar with treating body piercings.